Roy-lab/grinch/README.md

 * Optional output file suffixed `.U` and `.V` returns the factors U and V respectively, in dense matrix format.
 File may be large, especially for higher-resolution input.
 Note that since the input cis-interaction Hi-C matrix is symmetric, U and V are equivalent up to some scaling factor and numerical error.
 * Optional output file suffixed `.graph` returns the graph used in regularization.
 File may be large, since the matrix is written in a dense format.

-### Step 3: Visualize
+### [Step 3] Visualize

-Refer to our [handy dandy visualization scripts](https://github.com/Roy-lab/grinch/blob/master/visualization/) to generate images of Hi-C heatmaps, GRiNCH clusters, and other 1D epigenetic signals like the one below:
+Refer to our [handy dandy visualization tutorial](https://github.com/Roy-lab/grinch/blob/master/visualization/) to generate images of Hi-C heatmaps, GRiNCH clusters, and other 1D epigenetic signals like the one below:

 ![alt text](http://pages.discovery.wisc.edu/~elee1/grinch_git/zfp608.png "HiC heatmaps from a 4Mb region around zfp608 gene in chr18 of mouse embryonic stem cells, neural precursor cells, and cortical neurons, along with GRiNCH clusters, and tracks for gene locations, H3k27ac ChIP-seq signals, and CTCF ChIP-seq signals.")